juan-cardelino/facial-landmark-detection/README.md

 #### Stage 2

-If landmarks are found in previous stage, there are use to perfomr the fetures calculations (found in [miro/Documentation][miro]).
+If landmarks are found in previous stage, there are use to perfomr the fetures calculations (found in [miro/Calculos: Facial Feature][miro]).
 Facial features from the biggest face are save in Json folder with the format image_name_data.json.

 #### Stage 3